olorunda/tailorSync/docs/user-guide.md

    - Unit price
 5. Click **Save** to update the order

+### Tips

+- Use clear, detailed descriptions for order items to avoid confusion
+- Set realistic due dates and track them closely to maintain client satisfaction
+- Review your order list daily to ensure nothing falls behind schedule

 ## Appointment Scheduling

 The appointment scheduling module allows you to schedule and manage appointments with your clients.